mighty-gerbils/gerbil/doc/guide.md

 until the stream's end or an error occurs.

 For example, the following server generates a stream of numbers as specified by the argument.
-Values can be processed directly, or with the `!!stream` macro which constructs a vector port and pipes objects through it in a background thread:
+Yielded values can be processed directly, or with the `!!stream` macro which constructs a vector port and pipes objects through it in a background thread:
 ```